 Bentonite clay, also called Montmorillonite clay, is taking off as a wellness trend among people who are looking to help detoxify their bodies and defend against illnesses.
 While it’s been used for centuries around the world to promote better health and ward off disease, many people in the U.S. and Europe have begun using it to reap the benefits.* (That being said, some caution needs to be exercised if using bentonite clay, in terms of quantity as well as the chosen type.)

-What is bentonite clay?
+So, what is bentonite clay?
 It’s actually composed of ash made from volcanos.
 The largest known source of bentonite clay is found in Fort Benton, Wyoming, where numerous volcanos are present.
 The name of the clay stems from the town where today much of the supply is still harvested.

 The other name that bentonite clay is typically given, Montmorillonite clay, stems from the region of France called Montmorillon, where the clay was first discovered.
 Today the clay is harvested mostly in the U.S., France and Italy.
 “Bentonite” is actually the trade name that the clay has been given, but people for the most part speak about Montmorillonite and Bentonite clay interchangeably and are referring to the same product.